Petroleum Storage Tank Branch

 • To correct the problems created by leaks and spills.

-• To ensure the owners and operators can pay for clean-up associated with leaking USTs.
+• To ensure the owners and operators can pay for clean-up associated with leaking PSTs.

-• To ensure that Utah has a regulatory program that complies with the Federal regulations.
+• To ensure that Utah has a regulatory program that complies with the State and Federal regulations.

 Utah obtains more than 50% of the population’s drinking water from groundwater.
 The regulations in place are meant to protect this valuable public resource.
-When an UST leaks, it becomes a Leaky Underground Storage Tank (LUST) and poses a risk to human health and the environment.
-Currently, there are more than 3,000 LUST sites in Utah.
-These sites have resulted in contaminated ground water and in some cases, explosive situations.
+When an PST leaks, it becomes a Leaking Petroleum Storage Tank (LPST) and poses a risk to human health and the environment.
+The Petroleum Storage Tank Branch has two sections handling the cleanup of LPST sites.
+The Environmental Assurance Section handles the cleanup of PST sites on the State’s PST Fund.
+The Environmental Assistance Section handles the cleanup of PST sites that have private insurance or have no insurance.

 Who Makes Up the Utah UST Program?